 2. Mix butter and cream cheese: In a medium-sized bowl, or stand mixer, cream the butter and cream cheese together with an electric mixer or paddle attachment on low speed.
 Mix until smooth and creamy, which will usually take about 1 minute.

-3. Add sugar and strawberries: Pour the sugar and strawberries into the bowl and continue to mix until everything is combined.
+3. Add sugar and strawberries: Pour in the powdered sugar, strawberry puree, and crushed freeze dried strawberries, then continue to mix until everything is combined.

 4. Adjust flavors and frost: Taste the frosting and add a pinch of salt or vanilla extract if you think it needs it.
 Your frosting is now ready to use!